Hanuman in very unique posture blessing His devotees

 The story behind this special roopa of Anjaneya goes like this:

-After killing Ravana, Sri Rama and Seetha start back for Ayodhya for the Pattabhisheka when the sage Narada discreetly informs Sri Rama of some impending danger for him from two of the rakshasas belonging to the Lanka dynasty.
-While all the rakshasas of Lanka were killed in the holy war, two of them - Raktha Bindu and Raktha Rakkadhan - survived the war and wanted to avenge the killings of their people by destroying Sri Rama and his army.
-For achieving this end the two had undertaken a severe penance by placing themselves at the bottom of the Ocean.
-If they complete the penance they will get powers to destroy the world and therefore sage Narada tells Rama to fight them before leaving for Ayodhya.
-Even as Rama is inclined to complete this task, he remembers that his brother Bharatha is waiting for his return to Ayodhya, and if the return is delayed Bharatha is likely to commit suicide by falling into the fire he has set for this purpose.
-Appreciating this predicament of Sri Rama, Anjaneya offers to fight the two demons and Sri Rama agrees.
-All the Devas, who were concerned because of the penance undertaken by the to demons, were pleased with this development and blesses Anjaneya for his victory over the two demons.
+After killing Ravana, Sri Rama, and Seetha start their journey back to Ayodhya for the Pattabhisheka when the sage Narada discreetly informs Sri Rama of some impending danger for him from two of the rakshasas belonging to the Lanka dynasty.
+While all the rakshasas of Lanka were killed in the war, two of them, Raktha Bindu and Raktha Rakkadhan, had survived the war and wanted to avenge the killings of their people by destroying Sri Rama and his army.
+To achieve this, these two had undertaken severe penance by placing themselves at the bottom of the ocean.
+Sage Narada tells Rama that if they complete the penance, they will get powers to destroy the world, and therefore they will fight them before leaving for Ayodhya.
+Even as Rama was inclined to undertake this task, he remembered that his brother Bharatha would be waiting for his return to Ayodhya.
+If Rama's return to Ayodhya is delayed, Bharatha is likely to give up his life by entering the fire he has set for this purpose.
+Anjaneya offers to fight the two demons, understanding the difficult situation Sri Rama is put to, to which Sri Rama agrees.
+All the Devas who were concerned because of the penance undertaken by the demons were pleased with this development and blessed Anjaneya for his victory over the two demons.

 Thri Nethra Dasa Bhuja Anjaneya